Group Activities for Children and Teens

 Everyone shares the most joyful memory that comes to mind.
 Each person directs the scene, casting group members in the various roles, including him or herself.
 Participant watches the scene and comments on the feelings and memories that come up.

-3. Lovers and Haters (This one seems complex at first but once everyone gets it, it's a very fun and powerful activity.)
+3. Good and Evil (This one seems complex at first but once everyone gets it, it's a very fun and powerful activity.)

 Clients take six strips of paper each.
 Write three Negative Messages or beliefs on three of the paper strips; i.e. You're dumb, you're ugly, etc. Write three Powerful, Positive Responses to the messages on the other three paper strips; i.e. I have confidence in my abilities.
 I'm proud of the way I look.

 Form two rows of three standing opposite each other.
-Let participants choose if they want to be in the "haters" row or the "lovers" row.
-A participant gives one of his Negative Messages to each person in the "haters" row.
-He gives the corresponding Powerful, Positive Response paper to the person in the "lovers" row that is facing the "hater."
+Let participants choose if they want to be in the "Good" row or the "Evil" row.
+A participant gives one of his Negative Messages to each person in the "Evil" row.
+He gives the corresponding Powerful, Positive Response paper to the person in the "Good" row that is facing the "Evil" side.
 The participant stands between the first pair as they read the messages on the sheets and try to influence the participant using ad lib sentences.
-The hater extends her arm out to block the participant from passing.
+The "Evil" person extends her arm out to block the participant from passing.

-e.g. Hater: "You're really dumb.
+e.g. Evil: "You're really dumb.
 You are always so slow.
 Why don't you ever understand anything?"
-Lover: "I'm proud of my abilities.
+Good: "I'm proud of my abilities.
 I may not be perfect, but I'm exactly who I need to be."
-Participant listens to the two sides and finally chooses the Lover's side by repeating the Powerful Positive Response and pushing past the Hater's arm block.
+Participant listens to the two sides and finally chooses the "Good" side by repeating the Powerful Positive Response and pushing past the "Evil" person's arm block.
 Participant repeats process with next pair until finished with all three pairs.
 Repeat for each person.

 4. Friendship Mural